Deep Neural Networks Regularization for Structured Output Prediction: Abstract

 \section{Abstract}

 A deep neural network model is a powerful framework for learning representations.
-Usually, it is used to learn the relation $\x \to \y$ by exploiting the regularities in the input $\x$ but without considering the output representation $\y$.
-In structured output prediction problems, where the output is multi-dimensional and where structural relations exist between the dimensions, the network usually tends to overfit when the training data are limited.
-In order to overcome this issue and circumvent the large required data to output accurate predictions, we propose in this paper a regularization scheme for training neural networks for these particular tasks.
-Our proposed scheme aims at incorporating the learning of the output representation $\y$ in the training process \textit{while} learning the mapping function $\x \to \y$.
-Our proposition is a multi-task framework containing two unsupervised tasks over the input and the output data along with the supervised task.
-We experimented the use of the output labels $\y$ without their corresponding input $\x$.

-We evaluate our framework on a facial landmark detection problem which is a typical structured output prediction task.
+Usually, it is used to learn the relation $\x \to \y$ by exploiting the regularities in the input $\x$.
+In structured output prediction problems, $\y$ is multi-dimensional and structural relations often exist between the dimensions.
+The motivation of this work is to learn the output dependencies that may lie in the output data in order to improve the prediction accuracy.
+Unfortunately, feedforward networks are unable to exploit the relations between the outputs.
+In order to overcome this issue, we propose in this paper a regularization scheme for training neural networks for these particular tasks using a multi-task framework.
+Our scheme aims at incorporating the learning of the output representation $\y$ in the training process in an unsupervised fashion while learning the supervised mapping function $\x \to \y$. \\ We evaluate our framework on a facial landmark detection problem which is a typical structured output task.
 We show over two public challenging datasets (LFPW and HELEN) that our regularization scheme improves the generalization of deep neural networks and accelerates their training.
-The use of unlabeled data is also explored, showing an additional improvement of the results.
+The use of unlabeled data and label-only data is also explored, showing an additional improvement of the results.
 We provide an opensource implementation\footnote{\url{https://github.com/sbelharbi/structured-output-ae}} of our framework.